Salvador Reyes (footballer, born 1998)

-Salvador Reyes Chávez (born 4 May 1998), commonly known as Chava, is a Mexican professional footballer who plays as a left-back or left winger for Liga MX club León and the Mexico national team.
+Salvador Reyes Chávez (born 4 May 1998), commonly known as Chava, is a Mexican professional footballer who plays as a left-back or left winger for Liga MX club León.

 International career

 In December 2021, Reyes received his first call-up to the senior national team by Gerardo Martino for a friendly match against Chile set to take place on December 8.

 On 8 December 2021, Reyes made his senior debut for Mexico in a friendly match against Chile.